Fa2bio/Delivery-Api/Utils/Docker/README.md

 docker network connect spring-net dbname
 ```

+<h3> Now, let's prepare the MySQL Workbench </h3>
-### Open your MySQL Workbench and start a new connection
+- Open your MySQL Workbench, delete your localhost connection and restart.
+After that, start a new connection.

 ### Manage Server Connections - Connection Name
 ```xml